France and Italy: Pilgrims, Tourists and Photographers

 - Assisi, the medieval hill town that was the home of one of the most fascinating figures in the history of Christianity: St. Francis.
 Assisi is still a vital destination for Christian pilgrims

 - Rome, the Eternal City, with its many layers of classical and Christian history.
-We will visit the Coliseum, the Forum, the Pantheon, Baroque fountains and art, and Vatican City, including St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel
+We will visit the Pantheon, Baroque fountains and art, and Vatican City, including St. Peter’s Basilica, the Vatican Museums, and the Sistine Chapel

 Professor of Religion John Barbour and Professor of Art Meg Ojala led St. Olaf’s Global Program in 2001-02, Term in Asia in 2008-09, and nine January interim courses in Rome, Mexico City, Chicago, New York City, and Holden Village.